1. KnowledgeBank

 How do you change between SME and large company status?

 The staff headcount, turnover, and gross assets of a business fluctuate over time.
-So, it is natural that you may find your business crossing the threshold between an SME and a large company – in either direction.
+So, it is natural that you may find your business crossing the threshold between an SME and a large company – in either direction.To understand the effects of changing status, read our article on How to change status from SME to RDEC – or vice-versa.

 Contact us for an R&D tax credit eligibility assessment

-Now that you know whether you are classed as an SME or a large company for R&D tax credit purposes, it’s likely your next question will be: how much is my claim likely to be worth?
+Now that you know whether you are classed as an SME or a large company for R&D tax credit purposes, it’s probable that your next question will be: how much is my claim likely to be worth?
 It’s also useful to understand the way R&D tax relief is treated in your accounts.